ga-curriculum/unsupervised-learning-metrics/clustering-techniques-and-evaluation/README.md

 ### Think About It...

-Try and guess what would happen if you grouped into 5 clusters instead of 3.
+What do you expect to happen if you increase the number of clusters from 3 to 5?
   > `KMeans(n_clusters=3...` -> `KMeans(n_clusters=5...`